hsadeghi/adjus_temp/README.md

 make

-There will be an excutable (Demo) in 'demo' folder There will be an excutable test in 'g_tests' folder
+There will be an excutable (Demo) in 'demo' folder and an excutable test in 'g_tests' folder